-Abhimanyu is one of the greatest warriors of the Mahabharata and a nephew of Lord Krishna.
-He was the son of Arjuna and Subhadra, the famous couple in epic Mahabharata.
+Abhimanyu is one of the greatest warriors of the Mahabharata and a son of Arjuna and Subhadra, the famous couple in the epic.
 He married Princess Uttara, daughter of King Virata of Matsya kingdom.

 Abhimanyu gained knowledge while he was still in Subhadra’s womb.
-He heard Arjuna telling Subhadra the secrets of how to enter, exit, and destroy various battle formations like Chakravyuha.
+He heard Arjuna telling Subhadra the secrets of entering, exiting, and destroying various battle formations like Chakravyuha.
 Abhimanyu spent his childhood in Dwaraka, his mother city.
 He was trained by Pradyumna, the son of Sri Krishna and his great warrior father Arjuna, and brought up under the guidance of Lord Krishna.

 A Great Warrior

 Being a grandson of Lord Indra, Abhimanyu was a courageous and dashing warrior.
 He was considered an equal to his father owing to his prodigious feats.
 He held at bay great heroes like Dorna, Karna, Duryodhana, and Dushsana.
 He was praised for his audacious bravery and loyalty to his father, uncle, and cause.